18F/identity-pki/doc/compliance/README.md

 - `c-inherited`: this control is inherited from the login.gov SSP.

 `make status` will print out some basic metrics about control status bits.

+## Parameters

+A few controls require us to supply parameters to the control.
+These parameter choices are given in the official NIST catalog description.
+For instance, `sc-12.2` requires us to choose between `NIST FIPS-compliant` or `NSA-approved` symmetric keys.

+To provide a parameter, edit the [Gitlab profile](./profiles/gitlab/profile.json) and add the relevant parameter id to the `set-parameters` section, along with the value(s) that we think best fits the control.
+(Note that some controls allow more than one parameter.)

+For convenience, all Gitlab controls that require such parameters have the relevant parameter ids documented in its `needs-params` YAML header.
+If no parameter is given in the profile, the default wording is "No value found".
+See [sc-12.2](./dist/system-security-plans/gitlab/sc-12.2.md) for an example of both "No value found" and its required parameter list.

+It is also possible to override the default parameters for a control if needed.

+Once new parameters are set in the profile, please run `make generate` to re-generate the control Markdown with the new parameters.

 ## Notes